"Golden visas" draw foreign buyers to Iberian real estate

 The incentives, along with depressed housing prices, are showing the first signs of nibbling at the huge market glut of 3 million empty homes on the Iberian peninsula.

-“There’s a growing interest in the golden visa program, and a lot more of it materializing in actual deals than before,” said Maria Empis, a consultant at Jones Lang LaSalle real estate firm.
+“There’s a growing interest in the golden visa programme, and a lot more of it materialising in actual deals than before,” said Maria Empis, a consultant at Jones Lang LaSalle real estate firm.
 Last month it sold a large commercial property in downtown Lisbon to a private Chinese investor seeking the permit.

 Pine Cliffs Resort in the Algarve offers beachside apartments from 780,000 euros, stretching to villas for over 4.5 million.
 Sales director Karin Van Den Hemel says the number of inquiries about properties has increased substantially, particularly from those seeking a golden visa.